LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 )
 ```

-The validation component picks up the Java annotation, pulls out the FHIRPath expression and passes it on to the FHIRPath engine for evaluation.
+The validation component picks up the Java annotation, pulls out the FHIRPath expression and passes it on to the IBM FHIR Server FHIRPath component ([fhir-path](https://dl.bintray.com/ibm-watson-health/ibm-fhir-server-releases/com/ibm/fhir/fhir-path/)) for evaluation.
 If the invariant evaluates to `false` then the FHIR validator will generate an OperationOutcome.Issue with the severity set relative to the "level" of the constraint (i.e. "Rule" or "Warning");

 ![https://ibm.github.io/FHIR/images/fhir-dependency-graph.png](https://ibm.github.io/FHIR/images/fhir-dependency-graph.png)

 ## Profile Support

-The validation component will also validate a resource against profiles that it asserts conformance to in the `Resource.meta.profile` element assuming those profiles are available to the IBM FHIR Server via the FHIR registry component (fhir-registry) at runtime.
+The validation component will also validate a resource against profiles that it asserts conformance to in the `Resource.meta.profile` element assuming those profiles are available to the IBM FHIR Server via the FHIR registry component ([fhir-registry](https://dl.bintray.com/ibm-watson-health/ibm-fhir-server-releases/com/ibm/fhir/fhir-registry/)) at runtime.

-Given a FHIR profile (structure definition) as input, the FHIR profile component generates FHIRPath expressions for a number of different types of constraints.
+Given a FHIR profile (structure definition) as input, the IBM FHIR Server Profile component ([fhir-profile](https://dl.bintray.com/ibm-watson-health/ibm-fhir-server-releases/com/ibm/fhir/fhir-profile/)) generates FHIRPath expressions for a number of different types of constraints.
 The current scope of constraint generation is:

 - Cardinality constraints (required and prohibited elements)
 - Fixed value constraints (Code and Uri data types)